shawnparslow/Pack108/Committee/2022-09-Meeting/readme.md

 # September 2022 Committee Meeting

 ## Discussion
-* Many Open Roles (all broken into small functions)
+* Many Open Roles (all broken into small functions that only occur during parts of the year)
   * Treasurer - Currently Doug, needs a replacement
   * Advancement
   * Membership